There’s actually quite a lot to know about water softeners — such as how does a water softener work and what are their most impressive benefits.

 How Does a Water Softener Work?

-Now that we know what is a water softener, we can learn how does a water softener work.
+Now that we know what is a water softener, we can learn how does a water softener works.

-A water softener used what’s called an ion exchange process to get rid of hard minerals from your water supply.
-This process happens inside of a tank that’s filled with resin beads.
+A water softener uses an ion exchange process to get rid of hard minerals from your water supply.
+This process happens inside of a tank that fills with resin beads.
 Similar to how magnets work, the resin beads attract (and bind to) the calcium and magnesium ions in hard water.